nicklan/drmr/README.md

 If you want to add others, add them to the default_drumkit_locations array at the top of drmr_hydrogen.c

 ### Note 1
 As stated above, a goal of DrMr is to have the host save all the state for you.
 As such, the current kit needs to be a control.
-Unfortunately, string controls in LV2 are experimental at the moment, and not supported by many hosts (in particular ardour doesn't support them).
+Unfortunately, string controls in LV2 are experimental at the moment, and not supported by many hosts (in particular Ardour doesn't support them).
 This means the kit needs to be set via a numeric control.
 DrMr specifies an integer index as a control to select which kit to load.
 A kits index is the order in which is was found.
 This means changing, adding, or removing hydrogen kits could mess up your saved index.
 Sorry.

 You can figure out which kit is loaded by looking in the GtkUI at the bottom, or look at the print output from your host, as drmr will print the names of kits as it loads them.